 With more people travelling than ever before, this is what overtourism means today – and how we can avoid it.

 You dream about these destination for years.
 Growing up, you stay up late reading your favorite adventure stories set in their rugged landscapes.
-You imagine their food and later recreate it from thick cookbooks.
-You make Pinterest boards.
+You imagine their food and recreate it from cookbooks.

-These destinations inspire and feed your imagination whenever they appear in films or magazines.
+These destinations feed your imagination whenever they appear in films or magazines.

 Who hasn’t experienced that sinking disappointment?